caina/jokenpo/README.md

 # Joken PO!

-Its a simple rock scissor game
+It's a simple rock, paper scissor game you can simply run `./setup.sh` to install all dependencies and run all tests available

 ## Setting it up
 we are using a proxy, so just start backend and frontend would be enough to use this application.